 Other Addictive Substances:

 Use of products like tobacco and its products, caffeinated beverages like coffee, tea etc., and use of recreational drugs may cause or increase the risk of grinding in those individuals.

 If you have a personality that is competitive, hyperactive and aggressive, you are more likely to grind your teeth.
 Similarly, it affects such children.

 - If you are suffering from depression or stress, consult a therapist and take their advice on how to control your stress.
 They can recommend different practices to reduce stress like counselling, getting involved in activities you like e.g. exercise, yoga, meditation, painting etc.

 - Your therapist may also prescribe you anti-depressant.
-Some medicines can help you treat bruxism/teeth grinding.
-These medicines can help reduce muscle activity, hence teeth grinding.
-Make sure to confirm with your doctor that the medicines you are given are not the ones contributing towards teeth grinding.
+Some medicines can help you treat bruxism/grinding.
+These medicines can help reduce muscle activity, hence grinding.
+Make sure to confirm with your doctor that the medicines you are given are not the ones contributing towards grinding.

 - Certain exercises for jaw muscles can prove effective in controlling muscle movement, relaxing jaws and facial muscles as well as maintaining proper alignment.
 You doctor can advise on which exercises to use at home or advise you to see a physical therapist.

 - If you use any medicine that may be causing grinding, see your doctor again ask them to change or replace your medicine.
 It is important to talk to your doctor regarding these side effects in order to avoid them.

 - Avoid consuming tobacco and tobacco products, caffeinated drinks including cola, coffee, tea, chocolate etc.

 - Reductive cronoplasty can help you reshape or level out the biting areas of your teeth in order to correct any abnormal bite or crooked tooth.